 - Expensive: Purchasing, repair, and maintenance costs will be higher than gasoline and electric compressors.
 Specialized parts and repair make it harder to get the compressor serviced in some locations.

 - Heavy: Diesel compressors are heavy and can be difficult to move.
-Having the diesel compressor installed as a fixture means service and maintenance will need to be done on board.
+Having the diesel compressor installed as a fixture means onboard service and maintenance is necessary.

 - Deafening: Diesel compressors are the loudest of all options.